discretize/discretize-guides/builds/2022-02-06-power-virtuoso.md

 - Extend boons with <Skill name="Signet of Inspiration"/> if you have time.
 - Precast <Skill name="Mimic"/> and take the singularity when your group is done pre-buffing.
 - Additionally you can precast a <Skill name="Time Warp"/> on the boss and take the singularity as well on bosses like Skorvald, or any boss if you use portals.
+- Make sure to start with 5 Blades.
+If you need use <Skill name="Blade Renewal"/> to replenish them.

 At the boss (spawnable bosses)